algonquindesign-grads/2021/_students/galacio-danielle.md

 intro_text: |
    Hello!
 I'm Danielle, your friendly neighbourhood graphic designer.
 I have a strong passion for graphic design, but I especially enjoy designing purposeful user experiences and interfaces.
 quote_text: |
   A user interface is like a joke.
-If you have to explain it, it’s not that good. — Martin LeBlanc
+If you have to explain it, it’s not that good.
+quote_author: |
+  — Martin LeBlanc
 portfolio_image1: "/projects/galacio-danielle-project-1.jpg"
 portfolio_image2: "/projects/galacio-danielle-project-2.jpg"
 portfolio_video3: "/projects/galacio-danielle-project-3.mp4"